hibbitts-design/grav-skeleton-helios-open-reader/pages/00.sections/section-list.md

 show_oer_attribution: true
 ---

-Welcome to the **Grav Helios Open Reader** – a complete walkthrough of publishing open textbooks and readers on the web with the Helios Open Reader plugin and [Grav Premium Helios theme](https://getgrav.org/premium/helios).
+Welcome to the **Grav Helios Open Reader** – a guide to publishing open textbooks and readers on the web with the Helios Open Reader plugin and [Grav Premium Helios theme](https://getgrav.org/premium/helios).

 Work through the sections in order, or jump to any topic from the cards below.